 Figure 12 breaks out these margins by video bundles for both U-verse and DTV.
-The margins for DTV bundles range from the depending upon the services in the bundle.
-The margins for U-verse range from the margins across different bundles.
-In general, addition of the internet service adds more in margins to a video package than does the addition of a fixed voice telephony service to bundles with more than one service than do DTV customers to bundles with more than one service than do DTV customers.
+The margins for DTV bundles range from depending upon the services in the bundle.
+The margins for U-verse range from across different bundles.
+In general, addition of the internet service adds more in margins to a video package than does the addition of a fixed voice telephony service.
+As shown in the table, a significantly higher fraction of U-verse customers subscribe to bundles with more than one service than do DTV customers.
 This also explains the higher average margin earned by U-verse than DTV.